mkolczynska/parlamint/README.md

 The metadata with information about speeches are provided in TSV files.

-The `cleaning.R` script in the `scripts` folder provides the code to read CoNLL-U and metadata files for 2019 and 2020 for Poland.
+The `cleaning.R` script in the `scripts` folder provides sample code to read CoNLL-U and metadata files for 2019 and 2020 for various countries.
+Data from Croatia have a different file structure, so the code needs to be adjusted.

 ## Other resources

+The [official ParlaMint github repository](https://github.com/clarin-eric/ParlaMint) contains various resources including scripts.

 Comparative analyses of parliamentary discussions in Italy, Poland, Slovenia, and the United Kingdom were the topic of the work in the ParlaMint group at the [Helsinki Digital Humanities Hackathon #DHH21](https://www2.helsinki.fi/en/helsinki-centre-for-digital-humanities/helsinki-digital-humanities-hackathon-2021-dhh21).
 The resulting blog post is available [here](https://dhhackathon.wordpress.com/2021/05/28/parliamentary-debates-in-the-covid-times/).

 Ruben Ros' [ParlaMintCase repository](https://github.com/rubenros1795/ParlaMintCase) contains lots of resources for Python users as well as case studies.

-The [official ParlaMint github repository](https://github.com/clarin-eric/ParlaMint) contains various resources including scripts.